-If other operating configurations are possible (i.e.: pants pocket, car adapter kit, etc), a warning statement will be placed in the instruction manual informing the user regarding untested conditions and accessories which may exceed FCC RF exposure limits for such use.
+If other operating configurations are possible (i.e.: pants pocket, car adapter kit, etc), it will be indicated to users in the instruction manual about untested conditions and the possibility of exceeding FCC exposure limits for such use or the use of third-party accessories.
+If there is a high potential for exceeding limits in certain unintended configurations, a warning statement will be included in the manual warning the user to avoid such operating conditions.